EZ-Maaser

 • You can see the number of times that each recurring activity definition was used to generate a new activity by tapping the Recurring icon at the top of the Activities screen.

-• If a recurring activity uses an alternative currency and the correct exchange rate could not be retrieved at the time that the activity was created (this should only happen when a reliable Internet connection is not available), the app will keep trying to fetch the exchange rate for up to an hour (hoping that Internet connectivity is restored).
+• If a recurring activity uses an alternative currency and the correct exchange rate could not be retrieved at the time that the activity was created (this should only happen when a reliable Internet connection is not available), the app will keep trying to fetch the exchange rate for a period of time (hoping that Internet connectivity is restored).
 At any time, you may also edit that activity to manually enter the correct amount.

 Using Multiple Currencies